ChristosHadjichristofi/ChristosHadjichristofi/README.md

 ### About me:

 - 🎓 I’m on final year of studies
-- 🔭 I’m currently working on my thesis
+- 🔭 I’m currently working on side projects
 - 🌱 I’m currently learning Blockchain Tech (Ethereum, Smart Contracts - Solidity, Geth)
 - 💡 I’m interested in anything that involves problem-solving and programming 🔥
 <!-- - 👯 I’m looking to collaborate on ... -->